Id Software: Other games

 During its early days, id Software produced much more varied games; these include the early 3D first-person shooter experiments that led to Wolfenstein 3D and Doom – Hovertank 3D and Catacomb 3D.
 There was also the Rescue Rover series, which had two games – Rescue Rover and Rescue Rover 2.
 Also there was John Romero's Dangerous Dave series, which included such notables as the tech demo (In Copyright Infringement) which led to the Commander Keen engine, and the decently popular Dangerous Dave in the Haunted Mansion.
-In the Haunted Mansion was powered by the same engine as the earlier id Software game Shadow Knights, which was one of the several games written by id Software to fulfill their contractual obligation to produce games for Softdisk, where the id Software founders had been employed. id Software has also overseen several games using its technology that were not made in one of their IPs such as ShadowCaster, (early-id Tech 1), Heretic, Hexen: Beyond Heretic (id Tech 1), Hexen II (Quake engine), and Orcs and Elves (Doom RPG engine).
+In the Haunted Mansion was powered by the same engine as the earlier id Software game Shadow Knights, which was one of the several games written by id Software to fulfill its contractual obligation to produce games for Softdisk, where the id Software founders had been employed. id Software has also overseen several games using its technology that were not made in one of its IPs such as ShadowCaster (pre-Doom engine), Heretic, Hexen: Beyond Heretic (Doom engine), Hexen II (Quake engine), and Orcs and Elves (Doom RPG engine).

 Other media

 id Software has also published novels based on the Doom series Doom novels.
 After a brief hiatus from publishing, id resumed and re-launched the novel series in 2008 with Matthew J. Costello's (a story consultant for Doom 3 and now Rage) new Doom 3 novels: Worlds on Fire and Maelstrom.

-id Software became involved in film development when they oversaw the film adaption of their Doom franchise in 2005.
+id Software became involved in film development when it oversaw the film adaption of its Doom franchise in 2005.
 In August 2007, Todd Hollenshead stated at QuakeCon 2007 that a Return to Castle Wolfenstein movie is in development which re-teams the Silent Hill writer/producer team, Roger Avary as writer and director and Samuel Hadida as producer.
 A new Doom film, titled Doom: Annihilation, was released in 2019, although id itself stressed its lack of involvement.

 Controversy

-id Software was the target of controversy over two of their most popular games, Doom and the earlier Wolfenstein 3D.
+id Software was the target of controversy over two of its most popular games, Doom and the earlier Wolfenstein 3D.
 More recently in 2022, id Software found themselves mired in a controversy concerning libel against Doom Eternal's composer.